go-modules/modules/README.md

 }
 _ := binder.Bind(module)
 ```
-When this module is bound, *customTag.Injector* may set the value of FieldA based on the tag value "tagValueArgument".
+When this module is bound, *customInjector* may set the value of FieldA based on the tag value "tagValueArgument".

 The *Injector* interface is defined in the inject package.
 ```go